As a certified teacher, I integrate mindfulness meditation into my creativity coaching practice.

 It helps to remember that our practice is not about accomplishing anything—not about winning or losing—but about ceasing to struggle and relaxing as it is.
 That is what we are doing when we sit down to meditate.
 That attitude spreads into the rest of our lives.

-I was lucky to study with David Nichtern, Buddhist teacher of the Shambala tradition of Chögyam Trungpa Rinpoche.
+I was lucky to study with David Nichtern, Senior Buddhist teacher of the Shambhala tradition of Chögyam Trungpa Rinpoche.

 The 100-hour teacher training was facilitated by Dharma Moon and Tibet House US.